Behavioral Healthcare Stocks Up 4.3% in July

 Below are the Enterprise Value / EBITDA and Enterprise Value / Revenue ratios for AAC, ACHC and UHS.
 The valuations provide a relative barometer for what smaller companies can expect.
 Given the higher relative risk of smaller companies (e.g., less liquidity, smaller revenue base), we typically (though not always) see multiples that are lower than those of the public companies.

 July 9, 2018 – Pennsylvania-based Pyramid Healthcare announced today it has entered into an agreement to purchase WaldenSierra, a system of substance abuse and behavioral health treatment programs serving southern Maryland since 1973.
-Pyramid Healthcare currently operates around 80 behavioral health facilities and six autism schools in Pennsylvania, New Jersey and North Carolina.
+Pyramid Healthcare currently operates around 80 behavioral health facilities and six autism schools in Pennsylvania, New Jersey, and North Carolina.
 This will be Pyramid’s first expansion into Maryland.

-July 10, 2018 – Northstar Academy, a series of leading adolescent treatment centers specializing in mental health, trauma, eating disorders and substance abuse, acquired all the assets of NorthStar Academy Adolescent Treatment Center, which will formally become a part of Newport Academy’s growing network across the country—including locations in California, Connecticut, and Pennsylvania.
+July 10, 2018 – Northstar Academy, a series of leading adolescent treatment centers specializing in mental health, trauma, eating disorders, and substance abuse, acquired all the assets of NorthStar Academy Adolescent Treatment Center, which will formally become a part of Newport Academy’s growing network across the country—including locations in California, Connecticut, and Pennsylvania.

-July 11, 2018 – Rosecrance, a Midwest behavioral health organization, announced that it has agreed to a merger with Iowa-based Jackson Recovery Centers that is expected to be finalized in mid-2019.
+July 11, 2018 – Rosecrance, a Midwest behavioral health organization, announced that it has agreed to a merger with Iowa-based Jackson Recovery Centers that are expected to be finalized in mid-2019.
 Combined revenue would be over $100MM.
 The planned merger with Jackson Recovery Centers would result in an organization with nearly 60 locations across the Midwest.

 July 11, 2018 – Taft, Tennessee-based Magnolia Ranch Recovery, which offers inpatient rehabilitation, announced the merger with Murfreesboro, Tennessee-based Tulip Hill Recovery, which provides intensive outpatient and aftercare services with case management.